Rotary car dumper

 A rotary car dumper or wagon tippler (UK) is a mechanism used for unloading certain railroad cars such as hopper cars, gondolas or mine cars (tipplers, UK).
 It holds the rail car to a section of track and then rotates the track and car together to dump out the contents.
-Used with gondola cars, it is making open hopper cars obsolete.
 Because hopper cars require sloped chutes in order to direct the contents to the bottom dump doors (hatches) for unloading, gondola cars allow cars to be lower, thus lowering their center of gravity, while carrying the same gross rail load.
-The "Double Rotary" coal gondola or coal hopper is required for compatibility (the "Double Rotary", here, referring to cars that have rotary couplers on both ends instead of one end).
+Cars are equipped with rotary couplers to allow dumping them while they are still coupled; a "Double Rotary" gondola or hopper has rotary couplers on both ends to allow it to be unloaded while it remains coupled to stationary cars at each end.

 History

 In 1893, Timothy Long filed for a patent on a rotary car dumper.
 This dumper required the car to be uncoupled because the dumper rolled the car to the side as it dumped.

 In 1901, Erskine Ramsay filed for a patent on a rotary dumper where the center of rotation of the dumper was aligned with the coupling.
 When combined with Janney couplers that were free to rotate, this permitted dumping cars without uncoupling them from the train.

 The rotary mine-car dumper offered by the Ottumwa Box-Car Loader Company in 1909 could dump five relatively small mine cars per minute.
 Prior to this, the common method of dumping mine cars was to tip them endwise.

 By 1921, the Car Dumper Equipment Company was offering a wide variety of rotary dumpers, including not only standard gauge dumpers, but also dumpers for use on mine railways; some of the latter were designed to dump an entire train in one operation.